SolarLune/resound/readme.md

 	loop := audio.NewInfiniteLoop(stream, stream.Length())

-    // But here, we'll create a Delay effect and apply it.
-The first and second
+    // But here, we'll create a Delay effect and apply it. delay := resound.NewDelay(loop).SetWait(0.1).SetStrength(0.2)
-    // arguments are how many seconds should pass between the initial sound and
-    // the delay, and how loud (in percentage) the delay should be.
-The last argument
-    // is if the delay should feedback into itself. delay := resound.NewDelay(loop, sampleRate, 0.1, 0.2, false)

     // Effects in Resound wrap streams (including other effects), so you can just use them
-    // like you would an ordinary stream.
+    // like you would an ordinary audio stream in Ebitengine.

+    // You can also easily chain effects by using resound.ChainEffects().

     // Now we create a new player of the loop + delay: player, err := audio.NewPlayer(context, delay)